Maya Marisa Joelson

 Maya holds an MPA from Harvard Kennedy School, MBA from Kellogg at Northwestern University, and a BA from Wesleyan University.

 We are committed to maintaining the highest standards of integrity and professionalism in our relationship with you, our client.
-We endeavour to know and understand your financial situation and provide you with only the highest quality information, services, and products to help you reach your goals.
+We endeavor to know and understand your financial situation and provide you with only the highest quality information, services, and products to help you reach your goal

 We are a full-service financial firm committed to helping people pursue their financial goals.
 We offer a wide range of financial products and services to individuals and business owners.
 We believe you will be better able to identify your goals and make sound decisions to help reach them by our providing sound financial information.